 It was only in 1931 that the Dutch East Indies government decided to set up supra-village rural councils for the Outer Provinces as a long-term project (Staatsblad 1931, no.507).
 Although this decision did not mention a Minangkabau council especially, at least the legal possibility of such a council was established.
 In the following year, some response appeared in West Sumatra.
-For instance, the nationalistic-Islamic organization, Permi, urged that if a Minangkabau Council was to be founded penghulus belonging to or sympathetic with the organization should become the members.
-By 1935 the central government had almost finalized the introduction of a regional council in some residencies of the Outer Provinces.
+For instance, the nationalistic-Islamic organization, Permi, urged that if a Minangkabau Council was to be founded penghulus belonging to or sympathetic with the organization should become the members.83 By 1935 the central government had almost finalized the introduction of a regional council in some residencies of the Outer Provinces.
 This council was designed to represent the groepsgemeenschappen (Group Communities), e.g., the grouped nagaris in Minangkabau, and was promulgated in 1937 as the Group Community Ordinance in 1937 (Staatsblad, no.464).

-As the ordinance stipulated only the outline of the council, details had to be decided according to regional characteristics. of the sensitive issues for West Sumatra was a government plan to exclude Padang from the groepsgemeenschappen, for the town was originally not an indigenous community but was created by the Dutch as a commercial and administrative centre.
-The people of Padang immediately opposed this on the grounds that their ancestors came from the Highlands, they shared the adat with other parts of the Highlands, and Padang could greatly contribute to the council's finance.84 It was noteworthy that penghulus of the Highlands were unsympathetic to the Lowlands in general and Padang in particular throughout the argument over the Minangkabau Council. site of the council's office was also a significant issue, for the Minangkabaus would regard it as the capital of Minangkabau.
-Despite alternative proposals by penghulus of the Highlands, the government decided on Padang.
-85 The most important issues, however, were the comp-
+As the ordinance stipulated only the outline of the council, details had to be decided according to regional characteristics.
+One of the sensitive issues for West Sumatra was a government plan to exclude Padang from the groepsgemeenschappen, for the town was originally not an indigenous community but was created by the Dutch as a commercial and administrative centre.
+The people of Padang immediately opposed this on the grounds that their ancestors came from the Highlands, they shared the adat with other parts of the Highlands, and Padang could greatly contribute to the council's finance.84 It was noteworthy that penghulus of the Highlands were unsympathetic to the Lowlands in general and Padang in particular throughout the argument over the Minangkabau Council.
+The site of the council's office was also a significant issue, for the Minangkabaus would regard it as the capital of Minangkabau.
+Despite alternative proposals by penghulus of the Highlands, the government decided on Padang.85 The most important issues, however, were the composition of the membership and the manner of election.
+Non-government officials suspected that the largest proportion of seats might be occupied by government officials, in which case the Council could not exercise any autonomy.
+They wanted to fill at least half of the seats and the position of chairman from among non-government official groups.86

-83. PPO for April, 1932, Mailr.659x/1932.

-84. Sinar Soematra, 13 and 14 September 1937 in PPO for September 1937, Mailr.921x/1937.

-85. For instance Bukittinggi was proposed as the site.
+- 83. PPO for April, 1932, Mailr.659x/1932. - 84.
+Sinar Soematra, 13 and 14 September 1937 in PPO for September 1937, Mailr.921x/1937. - 85.
+For instance Bukittinggi was proposed as the site.
 On this argument, see, Handelingen van Volksraad 1937-1938, Vergadering Zaterdag 5 February 1937, pp.1264, 1617-18.